maitepv87/rtk-sync-lab/README.md

-# RTK-SyncLab
+# RTK-SyncLab-01

 ## Description

-RTK-SyncLab is a testing lab built with React, Vite, and Redux Toolkit, designed to explore efficient state management patterns.
+RTK-SyncLab-01 is a testing lab built with React, Vite, and Redux Toolkit, designed to explore efficient state management patterns.
 This project allows hands-on experimentation with:

 - Adding and removing items from different slices of state
 - Resetting shared state via global actions